 In 1988, Adelson and his partners bought the legendary Sands Hotel and Casino, (the former hangout of Frank Sinatra and the Rat Pack) for $128 million.
 Adelson redeveloped the property, adding a shopping mall (they were not ubiquitous in Casinos back then), and eventually a convention center which soon became host the annual COMDEX trade show.

 During a 1991 trip to Italy, Adelson found himself enchanted with the canals and architecture of Venice.
 He soon began dreaming of a giant hotel-casino-resort modeled after Venice on the Las Vegas Strip.

 In 1995, Adelson sold COMDEX for $862 million.
 His personal windfall from the sale was $500 million.
 With a half billion dollars in the bank and a $1.5 billion line of credit, Sheldon shed his partnerships and various other business interests and set out to build the Venetian Resort Hotel and Casino.
 He demolished the Sands Hotel and built his dream resort which opened in 1999.
 The entire resort was essentially built to attract business visitors.
-The Venetian featured a massive attached convention center and was the first all-suites hotel in Las Vegas.
-As you probably could guess, The Venetian was an instant smash hit.
-Within a few years, Adelson and the Las Vegas Sands corp were operating six casinos around the world including a location in Macau which is one of the largest buildings in the world.
+Every room was a suite.
+The casino floor had the same square-footage of TWO football fields.
+Everything screaming luxury.

 The low point was March of 2009 when the price of a single share of LVS stock hit an all time low of $1.70.
 Just 16 months earlier, LVS shares peaked at $140.
 That's a 98.8% drop in value.
-Adelson saw his wealth plunge from $40 billion to less than $2 billion.
+Adelson saw his wealth plunge from $30 billion to less than $2 billion.
 Things got so bad that the company came literally within an inch of being forced into bankruptcy.
 As a last resort, Adelson invested $1 billion of his own personal cash to help the company get through the financial crisis.
 The gamble worked and eventually LVS recovered.